SINHASantos/wlang/README.md

 ****Easy to Learn****

-W Lang is the most simple and powerful programming language ever created.
+W Lang is simple, intuitive and the most powerful programming language ever created.
+It needs basic programming skills and uses spreadsheet as IDE to be able to deliver enterprise ready applications.

 It  integrates Business Logic, Backend and User Interface development in very simple programming language.